-This session is called The Cloak of Chaplaincy.
+This session is called the cloak of chaplaincy.
 The cloak in mind has to do with an old chaplaincy story that we will consider together.
 We will then think about the ways in which early Methodists were involved in their local community and how such involvement helped to transform a nation through acts of compassion and witness.
-This session is about compassionate engagement: the kind of intentional and ongoing work that distinguishes chaplaincy.
+This session is about compassionate engagement; the kind of intentional and ongoing work that distinguishes chaplaincy.

-Opening Prayer
+Opening prayer

-Take a few moments to focus on God as creator, redeemer and sustainer.
+Take a few moments to focus upon God as Father, Son and Holy Spirit.
 You might find it helpful to light a candle or play some music.
 At an appropriate time, say together the words of the following prayer.

 God of love and all life, we have glimpsed something of your glory.

 Your glory in creation, your glory in Jesus.

 Your glory in re-creation, your glory in us.

 We thank you for your unconditional love for us.

 For the abundant life that you offer.

 You satisfy our deepest longings for living water.

-You equip us for service: to love as you love, beyond our comfort zones.
+You equip us for service; to love as you love, beyond our comfort zones.

 In those places, you are with us.

 We thank you for your faithfulness and an invitation to be with you.

 We praise and worship you, the one who delights in us.